simul/simul.github.io/unrealengine/Blueprint.md

 <a href="http://docs.simul.co/unrealengine/images/SetFromSunAndMoon.png"><img src="http://docs.simul.co/unrealengine/images/SetFromSunAndMoon.png" alt="Blueprint" />

-In a reversal of the default setup, SetSunRotation and SetMoonRotation can be used to drive the trueSKY sun and moon directly from an Unreal Engine direction light (or some other object).
+In a reversal of the default setup, SetSunRotation and SetMoonRotation can be used to drive the trueSKY sun and moon directly from a direct light source (or some other object).
 In order to user this feature, it is recommended to set the Mode properties of the Sky keyframer to "Fixed Intervals (real time)", and "Gradual" update.
 This is so that any changes to the sun and moon direction will affect the trueSKY atmospherics regardless of whether game time is changing, and so that slight or slow changes in sun direction will not cause a per-frame recalculation of the atmospheric tables.

 <a href="http://docs.simul.co/unrealengine/images/SkyModeForSetSunDirection.png"><img src="http://docs.simul.co/unrealengine/images/SkyModeForSetSunDirection.png" alt="Blueprint" />